Antarctica 2018 FAQ

 Not included: Passport and visa fees.
 Items of a personal nature.
 Alcoholic beverages and soft drinks.
 Tips for the ship's crew (recommended $15 per passenger per day).
 Expedition-related clothing and gear.
 Ship to shore communication (ship's email, satellite phone).
 Airport transfers if you are unable to use ours, or if you end up using a private taxi.
 Anything not specifically listed as included.

 I heard something about Biosecurity Protocols in Antarctica, can you explain?

 What's it like on the ship?

 You'll want comfy shoes for walking around the ship.
-Sneakers, boots, slip-ons that's up to you!
+Sneakers, boots, slip-ons, that's up to you!
 Most areas on the ship are open and available to you to explore.
 There are two large common areas for socializing, image editing, or simply relaxing.
 Here also you will find the ship's bar.
-NOTE: While you may bring alcohol on board The Ushuaia, you may not consume it anywhere on board ship except your cabin.
+NOTE: While you may bring your own alcohol on board The Ushuaia, you may not consume it anywhere on board ship except your cabin.
 There is a small souvenir shop as well.
-Purchases made on board are done with a "chit" system, and you can settle your account on the last day, with either cash (USD or Euro) or Visa/Mastercard.
-There is no Wi-Fi on board, but there are two computers with internet on the ship, and you purchase 30 minute vouchers for approximately $10 USD.
-Keep in mind, the internet is extremely slow and often unreliable.
+Purchases made on board are done with a "chit" system, and you can settle your account on the last day, with either cash (USD or Euro) or Visa/Mastercard (minimum of $100 USD in total charges).

 There are so many opportunities for photography from the ship as well.
-Don't forget the bridge, it's open all the time and the captain and crew are happy to have visitors, so long as they are not involved in any delicate navigation.
+Don't forget the bridge, there's an open bridge policy, and the captain and crew are happy to have visitors, so long as they are not involved in any delicate navigation.

 I like (candy bars, peanuts, my special snack)...can I bring it on board?